bit8bytes/.github/profile/README.md

-🎉 Purpose: _"We exist to develop great things"_
+🎉 Purpose: _"We exist to develop simple things"_

 This means that we: